axetroy/dvm/README.md

 ### Installation

-If you are using Linux/MacOS. you can install it with following command:
+If you are using Linux/macOS. you can install it with the following command:

 ```shell
 # install latest version